TransModeler SE System Recommendations

 Graphics Adapter

 For TransModeler, a good graphics card is critical for the animation of the simulation.
 TransModeler has full 3D animation that requires hardware-based graphics acceleration.
-For the best 3D performance we recommend the Pascal (GTX1000) and Turing (RTX2000) consumer (gaming) cards.
-The nVidia Quadro cards based on the Maxwell, Pascal and Turing processors should also work, but cost significantly more.
+For the best 3D performance we recommend the latest nVidia gaming cards that fit your budget.
+A minimum of 128MB of video memory is required, but 1+GB is recommended.

 For good 3D animation with TransModeler on a notebook, we recommend a high-end nVidia graphics card.
 Many older laptops cannot animate complex 3D simulations.